taylorSando/docs/documentation/application-overview.md

 ## The big picture

-The main idea behind Pedestal applications is that there are three distinct models and three processes which create them.
+The main idea behind Pedestal applications is that there are three distinct models and two processes which mediate between them.
 The three models are the **data model**, the **application model** and **document object model**.
-The three processes are **transforms** which generate data models, **dataflow** which maps from data models to the application model and **rendering** which maps from the application model to the DOM.
+The first process is the **dataflow**, which creates the data model, and helps populate the application model.
+The second process is **rendering**, which maps from the application model to the DOM.

 ![Three models](/documentation/images/client/overview/three_models.png)

+The above image should have the three model boxes, but only 2 arrows.
+The dataflow should be bidrectional between the Data Model and Application Model.
+Transforms and Derives both change the Data Model, not just transforms.
+Also, these are both apart of the dataflow.

 The three models are described below.
 The processes which create them will be described later this document.